-If the Contractor maintains broader coverage and/or higher limits than the minimums shown above, the County requires and shall be entitled to the broader coverage and/or the higher limits maintained by the contractor.
-Any available insurance proceeds in excess of the specified minimum limits of insurance and coverage shall be available to the County.
+If Contractor maintains broader coverage and/or higher limits than the minimums shown above, County requires and shall be entitled to the broader coverage and/or the higher limits maintained by Contractor.
+Any available insurance proceeds in excess of the specified minimum limits of insurance and coverage shall be available to County.